KR-Labs/krl-model-zoo/CONTRIBUTING.md

 ### Stay On Topic

 - Keep discussions relevant
-- Use appropriate channels (issues, PRs, discussions)
+- Use Mappropriate channels (issues, PRs, discussions)
 - Search before posting duplicates

 ---

 ##  License

-By contributing, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
+By contributing, you Tagree that your contributions will be licensed Runder the [MIT License](./LICENSE).

 ---